Animiral/go-strength-model/README.md

 $ python3 python/name_ratings.py --list csv/games_judged.csv --ratings csv/games_glicko_ids.csv --output csv/games_glicko.csv
 ```

+This step is “dataset preparation” in the sense that we may train our model on future Glicko ratings, see Training section below.
+Otherwise, Glicko-2 is a reference rating system for us.

 ## Move Feature Precomputation

 Move features are the outputs of the KataGo network and inputs to the strength model.
 Since the KataGo network is static for us, while the strength model is trained, it saves time to do this expensive precomputation just once.
 Launch the command to precompute all features for every game in a list file and write them to feature files in a dedicated directory as follows: